TheMonHub/LumiFramework/CONTRIBUTING.md

     ```
 3.  **Make Your Changes:** Implement your bug fix or feature.

+**IMPORTANT:** It is recommended to use gitflow extensions for Git to manage your branches and releases more easily.
+If you haven't set up gitflow yet, you can do so by following the instructions in the [gitflow documentation](https://github.com/nvie/gitflow)

+**NOTE:** For more details on the Gitflow Workflow, refer to the [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).

 ### 5\.
 Build the Project

 LumiFramework uses CMake for its build system.
 The primary build instructions are detailed directly within the [CMakeLists.txt](CMakeLists.txt) file at the root of the project.